-Riddle magazine proves that true craft, quality and style should be staples of life and not dependent upon price.
+Riddle proves that craft, quality and style should be staples of life.

 An expat brat by upbringing, Andy’s wandering life led him into the British Army, where his interest in photography developed whilst on operations in Iraq and Afghanistan.
 He traded in his rifle for a camera and trained his sights on Savile Row.
 Today his client list reads like a who’s who of London menswear including Anderson & Sheppard, Henry Poole, Huntsman, Drakes, John Lobb and Turnbull & Asser.

 Rupert attended RMA Sandhurst before commissioning into the Royal Artillery and serving for seven years.
 His long term interest in bespoke menswear was further piqued by going to Savile Row tailors for his uniforms.
 Aside from this, he has a keen interest in 18th and 19th Century British art and is an enthusiastic – if highly inexpert – polo player.

 A self-professed petrol head, Marc’s passion for automotive extends beyond aircraft to encompass cars and motorbikes.
 In fact, anything with an engine and his buttons are well and truly pushed.

 Contributing for Riddle has allowed Marc to unleash his inner Clarkson (the driving and commentary side at least) and fulfil a boyhood dream.
 When not driving, Marc is settling in to village life in Somerset with his wife Toni and their two daughters Millie and Sophie.